LukeWood/bocas/README.md

 # ML Experiments

-*TODO(lukewood):* rename to keras-experiments
+*TODO(lukewood):* rename the package to something.

 *TODO(lukewood):* add PyPi badges, etc.

-Based on the `ml-collections` library, `ml-experiments` is an open source tool for orchestrating machine learning research experiments.
+`ml-experiments` is an opinionated open source framework for organizing, orchestrating, and ultimately publishing research experiments.

+Some design highlights of `ml-experiments` include:

+-  the ability to cache artifacts between experiment runs
+- the de-coupling of plot generation and training jobs
-`ml-experiments` allows you to define a configuration object in the style of `ml-collections` that describes an array of experiments, run all of the experiments, gather artifacts from the experiments, and aggregate the results into plots, tables, and figures for use in your research paper.
+-  `ml-experiments` augments the `ml-collections` library to allow you to describes an array of experiments in a single config
+- run all of the experiments with a single command
+- gather artifacts from the experiments
+- aggregate the results into plots, tables, and figures for use in your final report
+- easily combine results from multiple experiments
+- and more!

 ## Quick-Start